Girl in a Coma: History

 In the summer of 2010, Girl in a Coma played at Polish Woodstock.

 In 2012, they won another Independent Music Award with their album Exits & All The Rest for Best Indie/Alt.
 Album.

-In September 2018, Phanie Diaz and Jenn Alva held the band's final performance at Taco Fest in San Antonio.
+In September 2018, Phanie Diaz and Jenn Alva held what the band believed to be its final performance at Taco Fest in San Antonio.
 Later that month, they each announced via Facebook that the band had broken up.

 Drummer Phanie Diaz and bass player Jenn Alva are both openly lesbian.
 Jenn is married.

 Jenn and Phanie later joined with others to form the Chicana punk band Fea and signed to Blackheart Records.

+As of the summer of 2025, the band has reunited and is actively touring, including a performance at Chicago's Riot Fest.
+A new album is in the works, but Jenn Alva is unsure how long the reunited band will stay active: "Everything is just very delicate.
+We haven't been back together in so long."

 Cultural background

 Felix Contreras of National Public Radio (NPR) conducted an interview with Girl in a Coma where they opened up about not speaking Spanish and not knowing the language well.
 Nina Diaz, the lead singer and guitarist, said, "When the grandparents were talking to my older sister, or even adult conversations, you could hear them talking and it felt like a foreign thing".
 She also said, "It's like, 'What are you saying?
 I want to understand you.'
 But then I would go off and play with my toys, and was like, 'Whatever, I guess I'll understand it later.'"

 In another interview, by www.musicpix.net the band members said that they do not like to label themselves as a Latina, lesbian, or girl band, because they do not want to be put in a box.
 Girl in a Coma does say that if they were anything they would say they are a rock and roll band even though there are punk rock, oldies Spanish music, indie, as well as rock and roll influences in their music.
 However, they also said they do not want to make it about themselves, because it is all about the music.

 In the interview by www.musicpix.net of Girl in a Coma, the band said that they had influences from Selena Quintanilla, especially because she was also from Texas and she was the first Latina to break out in a male dominated industry.
 They covered her song "Si Una Vez" in their album Coverland.
 The band also mentioned in their interview that they would love to have a complete Spanish album in the future.